kevinreynolds/docker-laravel/readme.md

             - napp
 ```

-You might want to change/remove default command (`npm run start`) or disable service dependency on redis (enabled for Pub/Sub functionality).
+You might want to change/remove default command or disable service dependency on redis (enabled by default so you don't forget it for Pub/Sub stuff).